Dominic LeBlanc: Early life and education

-As a child, he baby-sat the children of then-prime minister Pierre Trudeau.
+As a child, he baby-sat the children of then-prime minister Pierre Trudeau, including Justin Trudeau.
 He remained friends with Justin Trudeau and endorsed Trudeau's candidacy for Liberal leader in 2012.

-LeBlanc attended Lisgar Collegiate Institute for high school.
-He earned a Bachelor of Arts degree in political science from the University of Toronto (Trinity College), a Bachelor of Laws degree from the University of New Brunswick, and then attended Harvard Law School, where he obtained his Master of Laws degree.
+LeBlanc attended Lisgar Collegiate Institute in Ottawa for high school.
+He earned a Bachelor of Arts degree in political science from the University of Toronto (Trinity College) and a Bachelor of Laws degree from the University of New Brunswick, and then attended Harvard Law School, where he obtained his Master of Laws degree.
 LeBlanc worked as a barrister and solicitor with Clark Drummie in Shediac and Moncton.
-From 1993 to 1996, LeBlanc was a Special Advisor to the Prime Minister Jean Chrétien.
+From 1993 to 1996, LeBlanc was a Special Advisor to Prime Minister Jean Chrétien.

-Political career
+Political career (1997–present)

 LeBlanc is member of the Liberal Party of Canada in the House of Commons of Canada, representing the riding of Beauséjour in New Brunswick.

-LeBlanc first ran in that riding in 1997, losing to New Democratic Party candidate, Angela Vautour.
-During that race there were accusations of political patronage as LeBlanc's father was the sitting viceroy, and there was criticism that the governor general had a series of events planned in New Brunswick the very week that the election writs dropped.
+LeBlanc first ran for election in that riding in 1997, losing to New Democratic Party candidate Angela Vautour.
+During that race there were accusations of political patronage as LeBlanc's father was the sitting viceroy, and there was criticism that the governor general had a series of events planned in New Brunswick during the week that the election writs dropped.